- Definition

 If future award funding will be used to clear the deficit, the department is to provide GCA with a written plan for project expenditures and/or additional funding that will result in the deficit being cleared within the total award period.
 Send the plan to gcahelp@uw.edu.

-If a deficit has not been resolved, or an approved deficit resolution plan is not in place when GCA begins closing the award line, GCA will contact the department for a worktag to transfer the deficit to.
+If a deficit has not been resolved, or an approved deficit resolution plan is not in place when GCA begins closing the award line, GCA will make two attempts to obtain a deficit transfer worktag before transferring the deficit to the school or college’s Indirect Cost Recovery worktag.

 There are two ways to clear a deficit on a sponsored program award:

-At this point in the closing process, the Award Line Lifecycle Status is Closeout in Progress which means that only GCA can post expenditures to the grant worktag.
 Once an allowable worktag has been identified, send an Award Portal ticket to GCA under the Deficit Transfer Request topic.
-GCA will review the request and submit the journal to transfer the deficit from the grant worktag and proceed with the closing process.
+GCA will review the request, submit the deficit transfer journal, and proceed with the closing process.

 Allowable Worktags for Deficits